tenzan/ror-dev-env/README.md

 # Steps

 1. Install `git`, if you don't have one yet.

+## Instructions for WindowsOS
-Windows users can use install git for Windows from https://msysgit.github.io/
+ - Windows users can use install git for Windows from https://windows.github.com/
+ - When you start installing prerequisites for github for windows and will ask you for reboot
+ - After reboot it will start installing `github for windows`
+ - Once installation completes, it will pop up the windows to login with you github credentials.
+Enter them.
+ - On your Desktop you will find `Git Shell` shortcut, click on it.
+(Always use `Git Shell` instead of `Command Prompt`)
+ - Move to the directory where you want to clone `https://github.com/tenzan/ror-dev-env`

 2. Clone repo
 `git clone https://github.com/tenzan/ror-dev-env.git` and `cd` to the repo.